RealSvildr/gifCreator/README.md

 ```
 How to Use:
- - Drop the images you are gonna use in the gif, inside
+ - Drag and Drop the images you are gonna use in the gif
  - (Optional) Set a timer between the frames
- - (Optional) If the gif is going to go forward then backward, select "Forward" option
+ - (Optional) If the gif is going to go forward then backward, select the option "Forward"
  - Press Preview to See if you like it
  - Adjust the way you prefer then Save or Preview Again
 ```